Albert Canal: History

 The Albert Canal was constructed from 1930 through 1939.
 The German construction company Hochtief AG worked on the canal between 1930 and 1934, but it was completed by Belgian companies.
 The Albert Canal was used for the first time in 1940 but, because of World War II and the German occupation, intensive use only began later, in 1946.

 During World War II, the Albert Canal functioned as a defence line.
 The crossing of the canal by the German forces and the destruction of Fort Eben-Emael on 11 May 1940 was a milestone in the German invasion of Belgium.

 During the Liberation of Belgium by the Allies in September 1944, the Second Canadian Division was the first Allied unit to cross the Albert Canal.
 The British Army also crossed the Albert Canal on its way north across Belgium and into the Netherlands and the U.S. Army entered Belgium further to the east on its way to liberate the rest of Belgium, and Luxembourg, and then proceed east to invade Nazi Germany.
 Hence, Belgium was liberated from the south by three different armies, two of which needed to cross the Albert Canal.
+Though in service for some weeks, the Veldwezelt Bridge near Maastricht, Belgium was reopened ceremoniously on 7 February 1945 by Communications Zone-ETO commanding general Lt.
+Gen. John C. H. Lee and his subordinate, Brig.
+Gen. Ewart Plank of the forward element of the Com-Z, ADSEC.